PfGAnalytics/Wellbeing-Dashboard/README.md

 </a>
 ```

-### How do we fix the title on charts/maps download when it gets cut off
+### How do we fix the title on charts/maps download when it gets cut off?
 Titles on downloaded charts and maps are rendered into a fixed‑size image canvas during export.

 Across charts and maps, the same general approach is used: